 - If you find it difficult to extract coconut milk, you can replace first pressed milk with store-bought coconut milk, second & third milk with plain water.

 - Garlic is used here to prevent the fat deposit while taking coconut milk, you may also add few pods along with ginger while grinding.

 - You can use all (or some of) the vegetables listed under ingredients.
-It is not recommended to use any other vegetable except fresh beans like peas, butter beans or soy beans, cauliflower, broccoli, baby potatoes, and textured soy bean (soya nuggets).
 I find it gross to add tomatoes, brinjal, ladies finger, beetroot, radish, capsicum, or paneer (cottage cheese) in here.
+So it is not recommended to use any other vegetable except fresh beans like peas, butter beans or soy beans, cauliflower, broccoli, baby potatoes, and textured soy bean (soya nuggets).

-- Do not overcook or pressure cook shallots, garlic, or any vegetable that can be cooked faster as they lose their shape and get dissolved in stew.
+- Do not overcook or pressure cook shallots, garlic, or other vegetables that can be cooked faster as they lose their shape and get dissolved in stew.

 - You may use mustard seeds instead of cumin seeds; I have used them to improve digestion.

 - It is not recommended to use red chillies or red chilli powder in place of green chillies as they change the color of the curry.

 - I have blended cooked lentil using mixer-grinder to make a lump-free smooth gravy; but you may use a hand blender or just mash well with the back of a ladle before adding into the gravy.